jimeh/tmux-themepack/README.md

         source-file "${HOME}/.tmux-themepack/powerline/block/green.tmuxtheme"

-    In some linux distributions you might have to remove the quotation marks from the `source-file` command to avooid a `no such file or directory` error:
+    In some linux distributions you might have to remove the quotation marks from the `source-file` command to avoid a `no such file or directory` error:

         source-file ${HOME}/.tmux-themepack/powerline/block/green.tmuxtheme